germaniuss/liboauth/README.md

 - [ ] <b>IMPORTANT</b> Add cache saving between sessions.
 Add limit to
 cache size to avoid overloading memory.

-- [ ] <b>IMPORTANT</b> Fix response caching memory leaks.
-Only cache
-response with response code 200.

-- [ ] <b>IMPORTANT</b> Decent return type for the response.
-Currently the
-bare header and response are returned.
-The response code and any errors should be handled.

 - [ ] Simplification of the codebase for tighter
 integration of the libraries used as well as general